ehsan-mozaffari/health_notes/docs/EricBurgUncategoried.md

 ### Any problem with eyes
 Like scratch or pressure use **oculotrophin pmg** take one before bed.
 Intermittent fasting for improving eyes and floaters

+### Hemorrhoids
+Vitamin C complex related issues.
+Home remedy: Collinsonia root(Richweed, Stone root, Knob root)

+### Hiccups
+Too much Oxygen can cause of Hiccups.
+Laughing excessively, breathing too much or getting excited of something So, you get too much oxygen and need for CO2 to work.
+Keep your breath for time.